wp-plugins/attachments-handler/readme.txt

 Plugin URI: http://wordpress.org/plugins/attachments-handler/
 Tags: tag
 Requires at least: 3.0
-Tested up to: 3.8.1
+Tested up to: 3.9
 Stable tag: trunk

-Manage your attachements, detect duplicates, and enable zip downloading of files
+Enables the supervision of your attachement, detects duplicates, detects unused files.

 == Description ==

-Manage your attachements, detect duplicates, and enable zip downloading of files
+Enables the supervision of your attachement, detects duplicates, detects unused files.

+You may also create a list of all attached file in the page or in the child pages by using the following shorcode [attach child=1 only_admin=1 title='Title you want' extension='pdf,doc,png'].

 = Multisite - Wordpress MU =

+This plugin is compatible with MU installations.

 = Localization =